CodrixWorkspace/KnowledgeBase/articles/spring_boot_gradle.md

 }
 ```

-## Run The Application
+## Running the Application

-Run the application from the IDE or using gradle command `./gradlew bootRun`
+Run the application from the IDE or using the Gradle command `./gradlew bootRun`.

 Open a browser or use curl to visit the default endpoint: